Brisbane City Council Sports Field Audits 2023

-During Summer and Autumn of 2020, a total of 556 sports fields were assessed as part of the Brisbane City Council Sports Field Audit project undertaken by IVM Group.
+During Summer and Autumn of 2023, over 550 sports fields were assessed as part of the Brisbane City Council Sports Field Audit project undertaken by IVM Group.

 Objective of the audits